-When a petitioner's life is at stake, the Tennessee Supreme Court framed the question not as one concerning the right to attack a conviction but instead as one involving a fundamental right to be free from unconstitutional punishment.
+When a petitioner's life is at stake, the Tennessee Supreme Court frames the question not as one concerning the right to attack a conviction but instead as one involving a fundamental right to be free from unconstitutional punishment.
 Howell v.
 State, 151 SW3d 450, 462 (Tenn.2004).

-Recognizing that while the State has no duty to enact post-conviction procedures, nevertheless, the "fundamental right of due process" is an "over-arching" issue affecting post-conviction proceedings.
+Recognizing that while the State has no duty to enact post-conviction procedures, nevertheless, the

+"fundamental right of due process" is an "over-arching" issue affecting post-conviction proceedings.

 Id. at 461.
 In ensuring due process to a petitioner, the court stated:

 What exactly is required in order to comply with due process in any given situation is often a difficult question.
 See Seals v.
-State, 23 SW3d 272, 277 (Tenn.2000) (stating that "Due process is flexible and calls for such procedural protections as the particular situation demands.") (quoting Phillips v.
-State Bd. of Regents, 863 SW2d 45, 50 (Tenn.1993)).
+State, 23 S.W.3d 272, 277 (Tenn.2000) (stating that "Due process is flexible and calls for such procedural protections as the particular situation demands.") (quoting Phillips v.
+State Bd. of Regents, 863 S.W.2d 45, 50 (Tenn.1993)).
 We have recognized that due process requires a defendant have "an opportunity to be heard at a meaningful time and in a meaningful manner," House v.
-State, 911 SW2d 705, 711 (Tenn.1995) (quoting Mathews v.
+State, 911 S.W.2d 705, 711 (Tenn.1995) (quoting Mathews v.
 Eldridge, 424 U.S. 319, 333, 96 S.Ct.
 893, 47 L.Ed.2d 18 (1976)).
 Also, and perhaps most importantly, we recognize that due process "embodies the concept of fundamental fairness."
-Seals, 23 SW3d at 277 at 461.
+Seals, 23 S.W.3d at 277. at 461.

 While recognizing that the state has a "legitimate and strong interest in the finality of judgements," the court noted "[h]owever, the petitioner's interest is even stronger - his interest in protecting his very life."
 Id. at 462.
-Under the circumstances of this case, procedural due process requires that petitioner be afforded an opportunity to litigate the issue of his sanity for the reasons state above as well as those that follow.
+Under the circumstances of this case, procedural due process requires that petitioner be afforded an opportunity to litigate the issue of his actual innocence of the offenses and/or the death penalty.